algodesigner/TinyBasicPlus/README.md

 ## File IO/SD Card
 - FILES		- 	*lists the files on the SD card*
-- LOAD filename.bas	- *loads a file from the SD card*
+- LOAD filename	- *loads a file from the SD card*
-- CHAIN filename.bas - *equivalent of: new, load filename.bas, run*
+- CHAIN filename - *equivalent of: new, load filename.bas, run*
-- SAVE filename.bas	- *saves the current program to the SD card, overwriting*
+- SAVE filename	- *saves the current program to the SD card, overwriting*
+- KILL filename - *deletes the specified file* :new:

 ## EEProm - nonvolatile on-chip storage
 - EFORMAT	- clears the EEProm memory